tapnisu/tapris/README.md

 # Overview

 Tapris is a `discord.js` bot, made in [TypeScript](https://www.typescriptlang.org/).
-Bot is named after Tapris from Gabriel DropOut.
+Bot is named after Tapris from Gabriel DropOut manga.

 # Install